GerlechJen/MechaCar-Statistical-Analysis/README.md

 I would use analysis of variance(ANOVA) test to complete analysis for highway fuel efficiency of MecharCar vehicles and its competitors vehicles.
 I would use the ggplot2 library to show the spread between the highway fuel efficiency of different cars using a boxplot.

 I used the ANOVA test because it is able to compare the means of more than 2 groups and determine whetehr there is a significant difference in at least one sample.
-We don't want to make pairwise comparisons.
+I don't want to make pairwise comparisons.

-I would need highway fuel efficiency data from 50 individual cars to create a sample size of data for each car in the class type.
-So if there are 10 cars in each class type, I would have 500 data points collected for each fuel efficiency and horsepower.

-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-We want to know the p value????
-What data is needed to run the statistical test?

-with almost the same standard deviation for the population groups A The data needed will have two columns.
-One column will be for vehicles from the different automobile companies.
+I would need 50 highway fuel efficiency data each from MechaCars and from comparable models of the other competitors.
+The population groups will have almost the same standard deviation.
+The data will have two columns.
+One column will be for vehicle type from the different automobile companies.
 The second column will be the corresponding values of highway fuel efficiencies.

 ----